julian-molina/Documentation/_includes/crypto_ecosystem/market.md

 <!--------------------------------------------- ADDING starts -->

-To add a market, select *Add Market* on the crypto exchange node menu.
+To add a market, select *Add Market* on the exchange markets node menu.
 The market node is created along with the basic structure of nodes used to define the market.

+To add markets in bulk, select *Add Missing Markets* on the exchange markets node menu.
+This option adds all markets listed at the exchange that may result from the combination of assets listed under the exchange assets node.

 <!--------------------------------------------- ADDING ends -->